Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 Brown Eagles

-Even when we were just approaching the place, I could already see countless birds soaring over the mangrove trees and taking occasional plunges as they pick up little fish as the Poor Traveler and his friend watched in glee.
-There were only two speedboats carrying tourists at the time and I was glad that neither had been feeding these eagles.
-“Eagle feeding” was being advertised in the banners at the Kilim jetty and it the thought of it was upsetting me.
+Even when we were just approaching the place, I could already see countless birds soaring over the mangrove trees and taking occasional plunges as they pick up little fish.
+There were only two speedboats carrying tourists at the time, and I was glad that neither had been feeding these eagles.
+“Eagle feeding” was being advertised in the banners at the Kilim jetty, and the thought of it was upsetting me.
 Fortunately, it didn’t happen when we were there.
 We just watched as they hunted for prey like they would naturally and without human intervention.
 (I actually thought that they had stopped it but, later that day, I would meet a backpacker who told me that it was still going on and that the group he joined fed the eagles.
 Sad.)
 Or maybe, the other boat had already thrown food into water even before we arrived.
 I really wish that eagle-feeding stops because it can alter their natural diet and affect their hunting skills.

 Birdwatching!